DIvanoski547/Grooveix-server/README.md

 ## Backlog

 Well as said in the introduction the main idea was an music albums e-commerce, so many things stayed in the backlog:
-- Veryfication via email after signing in to
+- Verification via email after signing in to
 - Retrieve popular tracks from Spotify API
 - Show preview of album's tracks from Spotify API
 - Add albums to favourites